How to start a cat boarding business and get it right

 • Check your state's requirements for workers' compensation insurance.

-A good starting point for your facility is 800 to 1,500 square feet.
-This space can comfortably house a reception area, 15-20 individual cat enclosures, and a small play or grooming area.
-This size keeps initial rent manageable.
+A facility of 800 to 1,500 square feet comfortably houses a reception area, 15 to 20 individual cat enclosures, and a small play or grooming area.
+This size keeps initial rent manageable while leaving room to grow.

 Before you start your property search, call your local planning department.
-You need to confirm the property is zoned for commercial animal care.
+Confirm the property is zoned for commercial animal care.
 Getting this detail wrong can halt your business before it starts, so it is a vital early check.

 Negotiate your lease and get equipped

-When you find a location, you might want to negotiate a Tenant Improvement (TI) allowance into the lease.
-This landlord contribution can help offset the cost of installing a proper HVAC system, which is a large but necessary investment for feline health and odor control.
+When you find a location, negotiate a Tenant Improvement (TI) allowance into the lease.
+This landlord contribution offsets the cost of installing a proper HVAC system, which is a large but necessary investment for feline health and odor control.

-A mistake some owners make is using residential air purifiers.
-These units are not powerful enough for a commercial facility.
-You will need a system designed to handle the dander and ammonia levels to maintain a healthy, odor-free environment.
+Individual cat condos are a primary expense, ranging from $400 to $1,200 per unit.
+Budget for commercial-grade litter boxes, bowls, and bedding from suppliers like Shor-Line or The Cat's Inn.
+Residential air purifiers are not powerful enough for a commercial facility.
+You need a system designed to handle dander and ammonia levels to maintain a healthy, odor-free environment.

 Here are 3 immediate steps to take: